JohnBlue-git/HowToSDBusPlus/build-from-source-sdbusplus.md

 python3 setup.py install --user
 ```
 To prevent conflicts between system package managers and Python’s package manager.
 Here are a few ways to resolve this issue: \
-(1 way) Use a Virtual Environment: Create a virtual environment to isolate your Python packages from the system packages
+(way 1) Use a Virtual Environment: Create a virtual environment to isolate your Python packages from the system packages
 ```console
 sudo apt install python3-venv
 python3 -m venv ~/myenv
 source ~/myenv/bin/activate
 pip install --upgrade meson
 ```
-(2 way) Use pipx: pipx is a tool to install and run Python applications in isolated environments
+(way 2) Use pipx: pipx is a tool to install and run Python applications in isolated environments
 ```console
 sudo apt install pipx
 pipx ensurepath